AndreeWille/AndreeWille/README.md

 ### Hi, I'm Andree 👋

-I'm a web developer based in Hamburg, Germany.
-I love building products for the web with Node, TypeScript/JavaScript and React.
+I'm a freelance senior frontend developer specialized in React, TypeScript, Node.js based in Hamburg, Germany.
+I love building products for the web.

 Visit my [homepage](https://andree-wille.de) to learn more